TejaswiniMedi/Tejaswini.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD candidate from the [Visual-Computing Group](https://www.vc.informatik.uni-siegen.de/) of the University of Siegen under the supervision of [Prof.Dr.-Ing.
 Margret Keuper](https://scholar.google.de/citations?user=KMqMQAcAAAAJ&hl=de).
 I have received my Master's in Mechatronics from the University of Siegen and a Bachelor's degree in Mechanical Engineering from India with Distinction.
 My areas of research include 3D Generative Models, Neural Network Robustness, and 3D geometric learning.
 I also worked in the field of Reinforcement Learning during my master's as a Student researcher.
-I am happy to collaborate on interesting topics in these domains :grinning:!
+I am happy to collaborate on interesting topics in these domains 😀!

 A data-driven personal website
 ======